mwelche/backbone-react-skeleton/README.md

 *created by: [mwelche](https://github.com/mwelche) (Mathieu Welche) & [jissjohn](https://github.com/jissjohn) (Jiss John)*

-Zipfworks presents: a starting point for backbone/react projects with require.js.
+A starting point for backbone/react projects with require.js.

 ## Using it